 David: Ya l'Ontario dans l'cul aussi! ("He's got Ontario up his ass!")

 David: But his ass belongs to you.

-The movie Murder at 1600 has Wesley Snipes as a Washington D.C. police homicide detective investigating a murder of a secretary at the White House.
+- The movie Murder at 1600 has Wesley Snipes as a Washington D.C. police homicide detective investigating a murder of a secretary at the White House.
 He has all kinds of Jurisdiction Friction with the Secret Service (which guards the White House).
-This is also a case of poor research (or maybe They Just Didn't Care) because any murders on Federal property (like the White House) are handled by the FBI.
+This is also a case of poor research because any murders on Federal property (like the White House) are handled by the FBI.

-In The Negotiator, Samuel L. Jackson's character is a Chicago P.D. officer who has taken hostages in the headquarters of the Chicago PD, but the building itself is owned by the Federal Government.
+- In The Negotiator, Danny Roman is a Chicago Police Department officer who, believing himself wrongly accused of murder, has taken hostages in police headquarters, but the building itself is owned by the Federal Government.
 The FBI agents agree to let the local authorities handle the situation temporarily, but then later take over.
-When Samuel L. Jackson escapes the building, the local police take over again, because he is now at large in the city, which is not Federal jurisdiction.
+When Roman escapes the building, the local police take over again, because he is now at large in the city, which is not Federal jurisdiction.
 (Realistically, the Feds would still have jurisdiction because he was still a suspect in a crime committed on Federal property.)

-The Matrix, this happens in the opening when Agent Smith, Agent Brown, and Agent Jones show up at the Heart 'O the City Hotel while the police are arresting Trinity.
-In the simulated world created by the Matrix, bluepills apparently see the Agents as the equivalent of the FBI.
+- The Matrix, this happens in the opening when Agent Smith, Agent Brown, and Agent Jones drive up to the Heart 'O the City Hotel where they've dispatched the police to capture Trinity.
+In the simulated world that the Matrix has created, blue pills see the Agents as the equivalent of the FBI.

 Agent Smith: Lieutenant.

 Agent Smith: Lieutenant, you were given specific orders.

 Lieutenant: Hey, I'm just doing my job.
 If you give me that "juris-my-dick-tion" crap, you can cram it up your ass.